Amanda-Ge/logic_simulator/README.md

 ## Description File
 To launch the program successfully, the file path provided by the user need to be a valid txt description file.
-The full version for the syntax rules can be found in the EBNF file.
+The full version for the syntax rules can be found in the files.pdf.